LibraryCarpentry/lc-sql/_episodes/04-ordering-commenting.md

 exercises: 0
 questions:
 - "What is the order of execution in SQL queries?"
-- "How can you organise and comment more complex SQL queries?"
+- "How can you organize and comment more complex SQL queries?"
 objectives:
 - "Understand how to build queries, and the order in which to build the parts."
 keypoints:
 - "Queries often have the structure: SELECT data FROM table WHERE certain criteria are present."
 ---

 ## Order of execution